gzitei/blog-posts/posts/how-i-fixed-whatsapp-web-for-me/README.md

 Even though I'm pretty sure people at Meta must have a good reason for that, but WhatsApp Web's responsiveness leaves room for improvement.

 I like to have it tilled as a little vertical bar side by side with my text editor so I can answer my girlfriend even when I am working (sorry my friends, she takes all my WhatsApp attention).

 That's where responsiveness falls short.
-The contact's sidebar takes almost all the viewport, there is no space left for the user to interact with the conversation, as shown in [Figure 1](#figure-1).
+The contact's sidebar takes almost all the viewport, there is no space left for the user to interact with the conversation, as shown in Figure 1.

-<a name="figure-1"></a>
 ![Figure 1: WhatsApp Web responsiveness issue](https://raw.githubusercontent.com/gzitei/blog-posts/refs/heads/main/posts/how-i-fixed-whatsapp-web-for-me/images/problem.webp)

 ### The Solution